OHNLP/annotation-best-practices/TRUST process/README.md

-# clinical Text Retrieval and Use towards Scientific rigor and Transparent (TRUST process.
+# TRUST process: clinical Text Retrieval and Use towards Scientific rigor and Transparent.

 # Protocol Development